ebrehault/abfab/docs/tutorial.md

 Note: you are free to use any other UI library in AbFab (see below [Using external libraries](#using-external-libraries)).

+## Implementing a full app

+Up to now, you have created contents manually using the AbFab online interface, and your components were allows working on their own.

+AbFab can be used to build entire applications providing different views and allowing to manage data.

+Let's create a typical CRUD (Create-Read-Update-Delete) application: a contact manager.

+First, create a folder named `crud`.

+Add a sub-folder named `contacts`, that is where contacts will be stored.

 ## Using external libraries

 ## Publishing components